-College student who hosted racist ‘swatting’ group vows to be ‘better man’
+College student who hosted racist online ‘swatting’ group is sentenced to 33 months

 Denton is set to be sentenced April 13.

-During his 14 months in jail, Mertz said, Kelley has been reading about racism, understands the harm he caused, and “is hopeful that one day his association with a fringe white supremacist group will not be the first thing people see when they Google his name.”
+During his 14 months in jail, Mertz said, Kelley has been reading about racism, understands the harm he caused and “is hopeful that one day his association with a fringe white supremacist group will not be the first thing people see when they Google his name.”